 Reheat Pulled Pork in the Oven

-You can also reheat pulled pork in the oven.
+You can also reheat the leftover pulled pork in the oven.
 Compared to other reheating methods, this is the easiest because you can leave the pork butt in the oven and go about your business.

 Compared to sous vide and microwave methods, the advantage of oven reheating pulled pork is that you can reheat larger pieces of meat.